TeachBooks/mirror_mude_book/book/pd/risk-analysis/definition.md

 FN curve, showing the probability of exceedance of a certain number of fatalities N on Log-Log scale.
 ```

-The FN curve was originally introduced in the 1960's for the assessment of risks in the nuclear industry (Farmer, 1967; Kendall et al., 1977) and is now used to display and limit risks in a wide variety of industries around the world.
+The FN curve was originally introduced in the 1960's for the assessment of risks in the nuclear industry ({cite:t}`farmer1967`; {cite:t}`kendall1977`) and is now used to display and limit risks in a wide variety of industries around the world.
 It is an extremely useful way to quantitatively compare risk associated with a broad range of scenarios, and to make decisions.
 A famous example of this is shown in {numref}`risk-curve-baecher`, which compares the risk estimated for a wide variety of engineering infrastructure.
 This figure is described further in the {ref}`risk_curve` Section, and also illustrates the concept of acceptable risk, which is discussed in the Section on {ref}`safety_standards`.
 In short, it allows one to begin answering the question 'how safe is safe enough?'

 ```{figure} ../../figures/pd/risk-curve-baecher.PNG
 ---